The Policy Transfer Platform is developed and run by the city of Berlin as part of Berlin’s Metropolis Initiative on Policy Transfer (2015-2017).

 - Mutual learning: resulting from the sharing of knowledge, practices, and experiences between metropolitan governments and their partners.

 - Innovation: resulting from the collaboration between city governments, ground breaking businesses, and actors in the management of urban issues.

 - Representation at international forums and defending city interests and concerns.

 The Governing Mayor of Berlin, Michael Müller, is Co-President of METROPOLIS and the city also acts as the network's Regional Secretariat for Europe.

-The platform is managed by Berlin's EU & International Affairs Unit at the Senate Department for Urban Development and Housing, the municipal administration responsible for shaping many domains of development for the city of Berlin, Germany, such as city planning, housing, and building.
+The platform is managed by Berlin's EU & International Affairs Unit at the Senate Department for the Environment, Transport and Climate Protection.

 Berlin leads the Metropolis Initiative on “Policy Transfer - tools for web-based knowledge exchange”, of which the Policy Transfer Platform is a key output together with the No-Regrets Charter on principles for Climate Adaptation for Cities.